JGBs edge down slightly, taking cue from firmer stocks

-TOKYO, June 19 Japanese government bonds slipped slightly on Monday, taking their cues from firmer equities but not straying far from recent levels.
+TOKYO, June 19 (Reuters) - Japanese government bonds slipped slightly on Monday, taking their cues from firmer equities but not straying far from recent levels.

 The 10-year cash JGB yield added half a basis point to 0.055 percent, while the September 10-year JGB futures contract finished down 0.01 point at 150.42.